penske-media-corp/pmc-larva/packages/larva-css/README.md

 An *algorithm* is a more involved ruleset or set of rulesets that accomplished a specific styling goal that is not reasonable to accomplish with utilties, and generally makes use of browser algorithms or familiar CSS programming patterns.
 A few examples:

-* pmc-a-space-children - utilized the owl selector pattern to apply space between child elements.
+* lrv-a-space-children - utilized the owl selector pattern to apply space between child elements.
-* pmc-a-glue - an algorithm for "glueing" one element onto another with absolute positioning.
+* lrv-a-glue - an algorithm for "glueing" one element onto another with absolute positioning.
-* pmc-a-unstyle-list – a straightforward set of declarations that remove basic list styling.
+* lrv-a-unstyle-list – a straightforward set of declarations that remove basic list styling.

 The *js* directory contains CSS corresponding to interactivity from larva-js.
 These styles could be kept alongside the JS, but in order to minimize build tool dependencies, there are kept here, in the larva-css package.